-Students participate in a term-long practicum at the University's North Miami campus rotating through various sites, including some or all of the following: travel agencies, an international tour operation, the Miami Airport, local convention and visitors bureaus and cruise lines.
-The culmination of the practicum experience is a tour to a selected destination for which students research, negotiate and develop a highly-anticipated journey.
+Students participate in a term-long practicum at the University's Florida Campus working at one or more industry partner sites, including travel agencies, international tour operators, the Miami Airport, local convention and visitors bureaus and cruise lines.
+The culmination of the practicum experience is a familiarization tour to a pre-selected destination.
+Students research, negotiate and develop this highly-anticipated journey.